 Learning a language doesn’t have to be sitting down and studying grammar for 7 hours a day, professionals actually suggest otherwise.
 “The goal is to be surrounded by the language at all times,” Matthew Youndel, Babbel ambassador told Business Insider.

-2. Connect with Other Fluent Speakers!
+2. Connect with Other Fluent Speakers to really learn languages online!

 There are many apps dedicated to language exchange, such as Bilingua.
 These apps allow the user to connect instantly with a native speaker from a multitude of countries who want to help teach their culture and language.
 Bilingua also acts as a language companion, offering games to keep users engaged and enjoying the learning process.